-Over the years I have had a few times here and there when bad luck struck and I was unable to work full-time, and writing and self-publishing filled a void for me.
+Over the years, I had a few times here and there when bad luck struck.
+I was unable to work full-time, and writing and self-publishing filled a void for me.

 Not only as a productive activity but also as an income earner.